pairshaped/curlingio-results/yt.md

 # Overview

-Instructions on embedding the Curling I/O V2 Widgets onto the Yukon Curling Association wordpress site.
+Instructions on embedding the Curling I/O V2 Widgets onto the Yukon Curling Association web site.

 You'll need the ability to embed raw javascript code into your pages and sidebar.